GeorgiaData/salesforce/README.md

 Manually adding is temporary until we automate pulling from SalesForce to a static file.

----

-## How to revert to a previous export.csv file on GitHub:
+## How to revert to a previous export.csv file

 Click "history" on the file's GitHub page: